nchan22/professional-readme-generator/SampleREADME.md

   </p>
   ## Description

-  This project allows users to create a README file
+  This project allows users to create a README file based off answering questions

   ## Table of Contents